 The information in this report is being provided "as is" for informational purposes only.
-CISA and FBI do not endorse any commercial product or service, including any subjects of analysis.
-Any reference to specific commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply endorsement, recommendation, or favoring by CISA or the FBI.
+CISA and FBI do not endorse any commercial entity, product, company or service, including any entities, products, or services linked within this document's subjects.
+Any reference to specific commercial entities, products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply endorsement, recommendation, or favoring by CISA or the FBI.